BartMassey/plclub-lr-2023/plclub-lr.md

   `Data.List` functions.

-* Added about 25 functions for completeness, orthogonality, general goodness.
+* Added about 25 functions for completeness, orthogonality, general goodness: total about 135 functions.

 ## Laws

 To try to ensure that I was doing the rewrite fairly, I constructed "laws" for almost all functions in `Data.List`.

+* Also specified complexity and strictness.

-* Laws were constructed solely from the documentation.
+* Laws (and code) were constructed solely from the documentation.

 * Did some very minimal verification that some laws held for both versions.